icoz69/icoz69.github.io/index.md

 ## About Me

-I am a Ph.D. candidate at School of Computer Science and Engineering, Nanyang Technological University, Singapore.
+I am a Ph.D. candidate, supervised by Prof. Guosheng Lin, at School of Computer Science and Engineering, Nanyang Technological University, Singapore.

 ## Research Interests